-55 For nursery classes in maintained schools, the proportions in the deficit bands increased from 37% in 2018 to 40% in 2019 and then decreased to 34% in 2021, while the proportions in the surplus bands fell from 34% to 29% and then increased to 36%.
+&lt;sup>55 For nursery classes in maintained schools, the proportions in the deficit bands increased from 37% in 2018 to 40% in 2019 and then decreased to 34% in 2021, while the proportions in the surplus bands fell from 34% to 29% and then increased to 36%.
 For MNS, the proportions in the deficit bands increased from 23% in 2018 to 28% in 2019 and then decreased to 23% in 2021, while the proportions in the surplus bands declined slightly from 10% to 9% and then increased to 14%.
 For nursery classes in independent schools, the proportions in the deficit bands increased from 10% in 2018 to 17% in 2019 and to 49% in 2021, while the proportions in the surplus bands fell from 63% to 37% to 30%.

-56 It is not clear how to interpret these numbers, but they would be consistent with the SCEYP analysis if they capture the proportions of providers experiencing a deficit in current income over current cost at some point during each period.
+they capture the proportions of providers experiencing a deficit in current income over current cost at some point during each period.

-$^{^{57}}$ See Box 1.1 in chapter 1 for a description of the measures of LA COVID-related support derived from the LA survey.
+&lt;sup>57 See Box 1.1 in chapter 1 for a description of the measures of LA COVID-related support derived from the LA survey.

-Perceptions of more effective LA support may have helped to reduce the increases in unit costs for childminders.
+• Perceptions of more effective LA support may have helped to reduce the increases in unit costs for childminders.
 The average unit cost increased by a much smaller amount in LAs with perceptions of high effective policy than in LAs with perceptions of low effective policy (£0.35 compared to £2.47).